Max Kepler Player Props: Twins vs. Astros

 Max Kepler At The Plate

-- Kepler is hitting .202 with five doubles, six home runs and 10 walks.
+- Kepler is batting .194 with five doubles, six home runs and 10 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.